Clostera multnoma (Hy. Edwards, 1885)

 Global

-This moth occurs from central British Columbia to southern California, with a disjunct population occurring in NW Wyoming near the SE Idaho populations in our region.
+This moth occurs from central British Columbia to southern California, with a disjunct population in northwest Wyoming near the southeast Idaho populations in our region.
+It essentially replaces C. brucei west of the Rocky Mountains and the desert Southwest.

 Life History